rgommezz/react-native-offline/README.md

 There are 3 features that this library provides in order to leverage offline capabilities in your Redux store: a reducer, a middleware and an offline queue system.
 You can use all of them or just the ones that suits your needs.

 ### Network reducer
 A network reducer to be provided to the store.
-The reducer can take an optional comparisonFn.
-If no function is provided default comparison function will be used.

 #### State
 ```js